bashdot/bashdot/profiles/home/README.md

 ## home

-Sample profile containing my dotfiles for use on home systems.
+Sample profile containing dotfiles for use on home systems.